Kravantokh/OpenGL_template/readme.md

 # OpenGL_GLEW_GLFW_template #

-Basic OpenGL project template for c++ with cmake, glfw and gl3w meant to work out of the box on Windows and Linux and eliminate as much frustration as possible in the setup phase of any OpenGL project.
+Basic OpenGL project template for c++ with CMake, glfw and gl3w meant to work out of the box on Windows and Linux and eliminate as much frustration as possible in the setup phase of any OpenGL project.

 ## Current code ##

 The file `src/main.cpp` contains a basic example code which creates an openGL context and opens it in a window with the help of glfw.

 ## Prerequisites ##
+* CMake (obviously)
 * GNU GCC: g++ (mingw on windows)
 * ninja